 The photograph shows a 2-year old Damson tree in a 12L container on St. Julien rootstock.
 The photograph was taken in late summer so the tree still has leaves.

-Please note that pot-grown trees are not designed to remain in their containers permanently, and should be planted out as soon as it is convenient.
+Please note that pot-grown trees are not designed to remain in their containers permanently, and should be planted out in the garden as soon as it is convenient.
 This is especially important with container-grown plum trees, which should be planted as quickly as possible.
 Even if you intend to grow the tree on a patio, you must still transfer it to a proper pot or tub.

 Bare-root fruit trees